Minocrisy/YOGI/README.md

 ## Acknowledgments

-- OpenAI, Anthropic, Groq, Mistral, and other AI providers for their APIs
+- OpenAI, Anthropic, Groq, Mistral, Google, and other AI providers for their APIs
 - The open-source community for various libraries and tools used in this project